- CBD Capsules|

-We have never heard of anyone feeling any sort of “high” after using these products.
+We have not heard of anyone feeling any sort of “high” after using the products featured on our site.

-Do you have any coupons for first time customers?
+Do you have any CBD coupons for first time customers?
 For Veterans?
 For Senior Citizens?

 I know you offer Free Shipping on all orders.
-What if I need my order quickly?
+What if I need my order quicker than first class mail?

-During the checkout process, you will see the option for Free Shipping, pending your order is over $10.
-Orders over $10 receive free shipping with the option to upgrade to any other shipping method of your choice.
+During the checkout process, you will see the option for Free Shipping, pending your order is over $25.
+Orders over $25 receive free first class shipping with the option to upgrade to any other shipping method of your choice.
 Orders over $75 receive free priority shipping, with the option to upgrade to any other shipping method available.

 Why are there so many different kinds of products?
 Drops, edibles, vaporizer oils, syringes?
-Surely one works better than the other, no?
+Surely one works better than the other?

-The side of the package says I should take "x" amount, but your chart shows I should take a different amount.
+The side of the package says I should take “x” amount, but the CBD dose chart shows I should take a different amount.
 Whom do I trust?

 Its very unfortunate, but the FDA requires all Hemp (CBD) product manufacturers to treat the products as a food and not as nutritional supplements.
 As such, they are all required to be some arbitrary serving size on the package.
 But, as clearly shown on the chart you mention, there can be huge variance in how much someone should actually take as compared to what another person should take.